-- Medications for addiction treatment includes all FDA-approved drugs and biological products to treat Alcohol Use Disorder (AUD), Opioid Use Disorder (OUD), and any SUD.
+- MAT includes all FDA-approved drugs and biological products to treat Alcohol Use Disorder (AUD), Opioid Use Disorder (OUD), and any SUD.
 MAT may be provided in clinical or non-clinical settings and can be delivered as a standalone service or as a service delivered as part of a level of care listed in Article III.D.4 of this Agreement. - 2.
-When MAT is being provided as a standalone service, MAT includes the following components: assessment care coordination counseling (individual and group counseling) family therapy medication services patient education prescribing and monitoring for MAT for OUD and AUD and non-opioid SUDs which is prescribing, administering, dispensing, ordering, monitoring, and/or managing the medications used for MAT for OUD, AUD and non-opioid SUDs recovery services SUD crisis intervention services and withdrawal management services. - 3.
+When MAT is being provided as a standalone service, MAT includes the following components: assessment; care coordination; counseling (individual and group counseling); family therapy; medication services; patient education; prescribing and monitoring for MAT for OUD and AUD and non-opioid SUDs which is prescribing, administering, dispensing, ordering, monitoring, and/or managing the medications used for MAT for OUD, AUD and non-opioid SUDs; recovery services; SUD crisis intervention services; and withdrawal management services. - 3.
 The Contractor shall require that all DMC-ODS providers, at all levels of care, demonstrate that they either directly offer or have an effective referral mechanisms/process to MAT to beneficiaries with SUD diagnoses that are treatable with Food and Drug administration (FDA)-approved medications and biological products.
-An effective referral mechanism/process is defined as facilitating access to MAT off-site for beneficiaries while they are receiving intensive outpatient treatment services if not provided on-site.
+An effective referral mechanism/process is defined as facilitating access to MAT off-site for beneficiaries while they are receiving treatment services if not provided on-site.
 Providing a beneficiary the contact information for a treatment program is insufficient.
 A facilitated referral to any Medi-Cal provider rendering MAT to the beneficiary is compliant whether or not they seek reimbursement through DMC-ODS.
 Beneficiaries needing or utilizing MAT shall be served and cannot be denied treatment services or be required to be tapered off medications as a condition of entering or remaining in the program.
 The Contractor shall monitor the referral process or provision of MAT services.